 NOTE 2: The AMF knows the MME capability to support 15 EPS bearers, Ethernet PDN type and/or non-IP PDN type or not through local configuration.

 In home routed roaming scenario, the UE's EPS PDN Contexts are obtained from the V-SMF.
 If Small Data Rate Control applies on PDU Session, the V-SMF retrieves the SM Context, including Small Rate Control Status information from the H-SMF using Nsmf_PDUSession_Context Request.

+If EPS supports NSAC, the SMF+PGW-C includes the NSAC support indicator in the Nsmf_PDUSession_ContextResponse to the AMF.

 3. The AMF sends a Forward Relocation Request as in step 3 in clause 5.5.1.2.2 (S1-based handover, normal) in TS 23.401 [13], with the following modifications and clarifications: